Vlhermitte/LensDistortionOpenGL/README.md

 - Dependent on the polygon resolution of each models present in the scene.
 - To be determined ...

-To solve the dependency on the polygon resolution, we can use a geometry shader to increase the number of vertices of each polygon.
+To solve the dependency on the polygon resolution, we can use a geometry shader or tesselation shader to increase the number of vertices of each polygon.
 That way we don't need to load high-resolution models at the start of the application.

 #### Note